 - Planned improvements/changes for the previous year

-Annual course reports will be used as input to cyclic strategic planning and course re-accreditation.
+Annual Course Reviews will be used as input to cyclic strategic planning and course re-accreditation.

-The Academic Board (or a sub-committee of the board) will undertake a process of review giving consideration to the following criteria:
+ASR & LTR committees will undertake a process of review considering the following criteria:

 - Progress made against plans for improvement specified in the previous years’ reports, including success or failure of actions listed